Average Variable Cost Formula (Table of Contents)

 The formula for average variable cost can be derived by using the following steps:

 Step 1: Firstly, figure out the overall raw material cost expensed in the manufacturing process during a certain period.
-The raw material cost depends on the quality of material used, the rate per unit quantity and the amount used.
+The raw material cost depends on the quality of the material used, the rate per unit quantity, and the amount used.

-Step 2: Next, figure out the cost of direct labor that is directly related to the manufacturing process.
-The direct labor cost depends on several factors like level of expertise, labor rate and a number of production hours.
+Step 2: Next, determine the cost of direct labor directly related to the manufacturing process.
+The direct labor cost depends on several factors, including the level of expertise, labor rate, and the number of production hours.

 Average Variable Cost = (Raw Material Cost + Direct Labor Cost + Variable Manufacturing Overhead) / Number of Units Produced